anjieyang/EVFHQ/README.md

 - [EVFHQ-Database](https://github.com/anjieyang/EVFHQ-Database): Manages a PostgreSQL database that stores video metadata and processing results.
 - [EVFHQ-Fetcher](https://github.com/anjieyang/EVFHQ-Fetcher): Responsible for gathering video metadata from specified sources.
-- <u>EVFHQ-Downloader</u> (Coming Soon): Handles the downloading of video files from YouTube.
+- EVFHQ-Downloader (Coming Soon): Handles the downloading of video files from YouTube.
-- <u>EVFHQ-Processor</u> (Coming Soon): Specializes in extracting facial clips from the downloaded videos.
+- EVFHQ-Processor (Coming Soon): Specializes in extracting facial clips from the downloaded videos.